GavinSadler/eventcam-studio/README.md

 If you got some sort of error saying `git is an unrecognized command`, you probably need to install git.
 Navigate to [this website](https://gitforwindows.org/) and install git onto your computer.

-You may not simply be able to `git clone` this repository onto your machine, as it is a private repo.
+You may not simply be able to `git clone` this repository onto your machine.
 One solution is to create a set of SSH keys on your machine and add them to your Github account.
 Github already has a few guides on this topic, which you can read in the following articles:

 [Check to see if you have existing SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)\